millionhz/network-security-notes/content/docs/3-network-attacks/threats/dns-cache-poisoning.md

 # DNS Cache Poisoning

-DNS cache poisoning is a type of cyber attack in which an attacker corrupts the DNS cache of a targeted computer or network, replacing legitimate domain name information with fraudulent or malicious data.
+DNS cache poisoning is a type of **DNS Spoofing** attack in which an attacker corrupts the DNS cache of a targeted computer or network, replacing legitimate domain name information with fraudulent or malicious data.

 {{< youtube 7MT1F0O3_Yw >}}